btrettel/plint/plint-todo.md

 # plint to-do list

+- Make plint automatically recognize claim elements that were previously introduced, so you only need to introduce each claim element once.
+That'll save a lot of time.
+- Do restriction analysis including dependent claims?
+List the additional elements in a different set, for example: "Elements common to claims 1 to 13" vs. "Elements common to claims 1 to 13 and their dependents", "Elements unique to claim 1" vs. "Elements unique to claim 1's dependents".
+    - Update README.md after adding this feature.
 - Make example outputs in the README file automatically generated.
 - Have option to print associated line numbers in claims.csv for each warning.
 - above, below, higher, lower, larger, smaller ==> if numerical, suggest less than or greater than